Vietnam and Cambodia Tours

 Vietnam

-Pho: A flavorful rice noodle soup, typically served with beef or chicken.
+Pho – A fragrant rice noodle soup infused with herbs, typically served with tender slices of beef or chicken.

-Nem: Fresh or fried spring rolls, stuffed with shrimp, pork, or vegetables.
+Nem (Spring Rolls) – Fresh or fried rolls stuffed with shrimp, pork, or vegetables, enjoyed with tangy dipping sauce.

 Cambodia

-Amok: A traditional dish of fish cooked in coconut milk and aromatic spices, served in a banana leaf.
+Amok – A signature Cambodian dish featuring steamed fish simmered in coconut milk, galangal, and spices, traditionally served in banana leaves.

-Lok lak: Stir-fried beef served with rice and a tangy lime-pepper sauce.
+Lok Lak – Stir-fried beef marinated in soy and spices, served with rice and a refreshing lime-pepper dipping sauce.

 VII.
 Traditions and Culture